michaeldeane62/beny_wifi/README.md

 :warning: *DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
 USE WITH YOUR OWN RISK*

-This repository contains Home Assistant addon for controlling and retrieving information from ZJ Beny EV chargers.
+This repository contains Home Assistant custom component for controlling and retrieving information from ZJ Beny EV chargers.

 Integration mimics ZBox phone app's communication with charger.
 I have not mapped all parameters and commands yet.
 I think that any charger communicating with ZBox app should work.